SarahMcN25/machine_stastics_assessment/README.md

 ## Credits

-- For the weekly exercises I heavely relied on my lecturer's notes.
+- For both the weekly exercises and the anomaly-detection project I heavely relied on my lecturer's notes.
 You can access his notebooks [here](https://github.com/ianmcloughlin/2223-S1-machine-learn-stats/tree/main/notebooks).

-I also sourced code and concepts from the references in the list below.
+- I also sourced concepts and code from the below references list.

 <br>